tbela99/gzip/docs/javascript.md

 ### Ignore Javascript

-If you want to exclude a javascript file from processing, add a pattern to match that file here.
+If you want to exclude javascript files from processing, add a pattern to match that file here.
+The pattern can be a part of the plugin URL or the full URL.
+All files matching at least one pattern will be ignored.
 This script may still be moved to the bottom of the page if you did not set a custom attribute to either ignore it or move if the the head

 ### Remove Javascript Files

 Remove a javascript file from the page.
 Any file that matches the pattern provided is removed from the page.
+The pattern can be a part of the plugin URL or the full URL.
+All files matching at least one pattern will be removed.
 This is useful when you want to remove scripts that are automatically added for example

 ## Javascript Optimization Settings